CAAPIM/Releases/README.md

 # MobileSDK-Release-Package

 ## Overview
-Mobile SDK Release Package is the released binaries for our SDK [CA Mobile App Services][mas.ca.com].
+Mobile SDK Release Package is the released binaries for our SDK.
+For more info please visit [CA Mobile App Services][mas.ca.com].

 ## License